nemo-omen/jeffcaldwell.is/src/pages/notes/discrete-math/sets/index.md

 I'm not going to go over everything you can do with JS sets, just a few set operations.
 If you wantt to read more head over to [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set).

+Let's set up some simple exercises so we can play around with sets.

 ### addAll Function
 It can feel like a real pain to add individual items to js sets.
 Here's a function that accepts a set and any number of objects and adds all the objects to the set.